Tuchola: Early history

+Late modern period

 Under the First Partition of Poland in 1772, Tuchola, renamed Tuchel, was annexed by the Kingdom of Prussia.
 On May 17, 1781, the Church of St. Bartholomew and vast parts of the town burned down.
 Around 1785 there existed 148 households inside Tuchel, and the town owned both the village of Kiełpin (then Kelpin) and the small estate Wymysłowo (then named Wymislawe).
-During the reign of Prussian King Frederick the Great (1740–1786), the town was built up again, and German Protestants obtained a church in the town hall.
+During the reign of Prussian King Frederick the Great, the town was built up again, and German Protestants obtained a church in the town hall.
 In the early 19th century, during the Napoleonic Wars and Polish national liberation fights, French, Polish, Prussian and Russian troops were stationed in the town.
 With the unification of Germany under Prussian hegemony in 1871, it became part of the German Empire.
 The Polish population was subject to Germanisation policies, which intensified after 1871, however, various Polish organizations were founded in Tuchola in the late 19th and early 20th centuries.

+Early 20th century

 During World War I, a prisoner-of-war camp was established near the town, mostly for Romanians and Russians, but also Poles, Italians, French and British.

 On November 24, 1918, almost two weeks after Poland's declaration of independence, a Polish rally was held in Tuchola.
 In December, local German settlers protested against the creation of independent Poland.
 Another Polish rally was held on January 12, 1919.
 The next Polish rallies took place in 1919, and after the Poles celebrated the anniversary of the Constitution of 3 May 1791, the Germans introduced martial law in Tuchola, and searches were carried out in many Polish homes.
 Following the 1919 Treaty of Versailles, the town was finally reintegrated with the Second Polish Republic in January 1920.

 The former German POW camp became known as Camp No. 7.
 Beginning in the autumn of 1920 during Polish-Soviet war, thousands of captured Red Army men were placed in the camp of Tuchola.
 These prisoners of war (POWs) lived in crude dugouts, and hunger, cold, and infectious diseases killed many.
 According to historians Zbigniew Karpus and Waldemar Rezmer, up to 2,000 prisoners died in the camp before it was closed in 1923.
 These events tend to be used by some Russian historians, publicists and politicians, who falsely claim that 22,000 POWs died in the camp, also as a result of alleged executions, as part of Russian negationist Anti-Katyn propaganda.